Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: The image of the induced map

 We have by \Cref{thm:MainTHM_DNB,thm:MainTHM_DNB_EX} that $\hat{\Theta}$ is injective, while $\Theta$ has kernel generated by the Dehn twist about the boundary component which acts by conjugating by the element of $F_n$ coming from the curve around the boundary component.
-By the usual DNB theorem, \Cref{thm:classic_DNB}, the image of $\Theta$ is the group of outer automorphisms fixing the conjugacy class of the curve coming from the boundary.
-It follows that the image of $\hat{\Theta}$ in $\Aut(F_n)$ is the group of automorphisms fixing the element of $F_n \cong \pi_1(\hat{S}, p)$ coming from the noncompact boundary component.
-Here, $\pi_1(\hat{S}, p)$ is the group of homotopy classes of lines coming from and going to the end $p$, introduced in \cite[Section 3]{AB2021}.
-When there are additional compact boundary components, the same idea shows that the image of $\Theta$ is the group of automorphisms preserving the line from the punctured boundary component viewed as a free group element and preserving the curves viewed as conjugacy classes. \end{example}
+By the usual DNB theorem, \Cref{thm:classic_DNB}, the image of $\Theta$ is the group of outer automorphisms \emph{induced from the orientation preserving homeomorphisms}, fixing the conjugacy class of the curve \emph{and its orientation} coming from the boundary.
+It follows that the image of $\hat{\Theta}$ in $\Aut(F_n)$ is the group of \emph{orientation preserving} (that is, its determinant after abelianization is positive) automorphisms fixing the elements of $F_n \cong \pi_1(\hat{S}, p)$ coming from the noncompact boundary component.
+Here, $\pi_1(\hat{S}, p)$ is the group of homotopy classes of lines coming from and going to the end $p$, introduced in \cite[Section 3]{AB2025}.
+When there are additional compact boundary components, the same idea shows that the image of $\Theta$ is the group of automorphisms preserving the line \emph{with its orientation} from the punctured boundary component viewed as a free group element and preserving the curves \emph{with their orientations} viewed as conjugacy classes. \end{example}